xcq-ca/starter-hugo-academic/content/authors/admin/_index.md

 Dr. Whitaker’s current work focuses on measuring attitudes, and he is a member of the Motivational Attitudes in Statistics and Data Science Education Research (MASDER) team.
 As a member of the MASDER team, he is a Co-PI on an NSF-funded grant to develop a family of instruments for use with students and instructors to holistically measure attitudes and characteristics of the learning environment in statistics and data science education contexts ([DUE #2013392](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2013392&HistoricalAwards=false)).
 Dr. Whitaker also studies the use of non-Likert-type items for measuring attitudes.

 Dr. Whitaker attended the University of Florida, where he earned his master’s degree in Statistics in 2012 and doctorate in Statistics Education in 2016.
-As a graduate student, he served as a member of the NSF-funded Levels of Conceptual Understanding in Statistics (LOCUS) test development project.
+As a graduate student, he served as a member of the NSF-funded [Levels of Conceptual Understanding in Statistics](https://locus.statisticseducation.org/) (LOCUS; [DRL-1118168](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1118168&HistoricalAwards=false)) test development project.

 {{< icon name="download" pack="fas" >}} {{% staticref "uploads/whitaker-cv.pdf" %}}Download my CV.{{% /staticref %}}